 Skip to main content

 Biometric templates never leave the user’s device.
-Authentication happens locally with cryptographic proof sent to verify completion.
+Authentication happens locally; only a cryptographic signature is sent to the server.

 UIP uses government-grade biometric verification with multiple layers of fraud prevention: